Why physical therapy and exercise did not work for your hip osteoarthritis or tendinopathy pain

 The researchers had to conclude:

 What does all this mean?
-These are problems that clearly need to be addressed to reduce pain and disability.
+Muscle strength and power are problems that clearly need to be addressed to reduce pain and disability in hip osteoarthritis.

 People were giving up on the exercise